About My Iboga Healing Experience

 This was the last nail in my coffin.
 Within one year, I was diagnosed with PTSD (post traumatic stress disorder) and major depression.
-That started an eight year relationship of pharmaceutical drugs.
+That started an eight year relationship with pharmaceutical drugs.
 Pills to live.
 Pills to sleep.
 And even pills to have sex.
 These were my Elvis days.

-I landed in a mental health facility, that put me even further over the edge.
+I landed in a mental health facility that put me even further over the edge.
 This became my Brian Wilson period.
-Living in a bathrobe for a couple years, now divorced, and my children watching their Dad fall apart.
+Living in a bathrobe for a couple years, now divorced, and my children watching their dad fall apart.

 One day I met a man named Moughenda – an African shaman.
 Apparently, he could fix me up in a week!
 My thought was like most, I was in disbelief.
 “Yeah…right.”